top of page

 • Project Scheduler

 This course goes into detail about working in the non-profit sector.
+As a Programme Officer, I found this course very relevant to many aspects of my job.

 Job titles this course would be relevant for: